 I am NOT a “sit around and wait” person, especially when it comes to my ability to walk, run and do all of the many things I used to enjoy.
 Therefore, Dr. Zhu has been a breath of fresh air as they have told me that within a year, if not sooner, I should be walking in some capacity.
 They have empowered me and as a lifelong athlete, I want nothing more than to have a physical goal, a regimen and believe that with my hard work, I will get better and reach my objective.

-It’s too soon and probably impossible to quantitatively measure the success of this treatment, but I know the psychological boost and confidence I’ve gained from Dr. Zhu is invaluable.
+I know the psychological boost and confidence I’ve gained from Dr. Zhu is invaluable.
 I am grateful for that already.

 A week after getting cut open in two places on my neck and undergoing massive spinal surgery, the spine specialist came to my bedside and told me that it was time to get me moving.
 There would be no benefits to have me just laying in bed all day and the sooner I started exercising the better.
 Three days later, I was back in an ambulance on the way to rehab at the Kaiser Vallejo facility which is known for its expertise and treatment of SCI.